freenas/freenas-docs/userguide/install.rst

 operating system (ESXi) are available from the
 `VMware website
 <http://www.vmware.com/products/esxi-and-esx/overview>`__.
-After the operating system is installed on supported hardware, use a web browser to connect to its IP address.
+After the operating system is installed on the supported hardware, use a web browser to connect to its IP address.
 The welcome screen provides a link to download the VMware vSphere client which is used to create and manage virtual machines.

 Once the VMware vSphere client is installed, use it to connect to the ESXi server.
 To create a new virtual machine, click